weatherfish/DexKnifePlugin/README.md

 >A simple android gradle plugin to use the patterns of package to smart split the specified classes to multi dex.<br />
 Also supports android gradle plugin 2.2.0 multidex.

-- **Notes:Because instant-run of 2.0.0 above is incompatible with multidex, so DexKnife is auto disabled.**
+- **Notes: Because instant-run of 2.0.0 above is incompatible with multidex, DexKnife is auto disabled when instant-run mode.
+It will auto enable when disabled instant-run or in packaging release.**

 ###Update Log
     1.5.5: support individual filter for suggest maindexlist. (单独的maindexlist过滤设置)